Oath Keepers trial: Jan. 6 was 'rebellion,' prosecutor says - NewsBreak

 “Their goal was to stop, by whatever means necessary, the lawful transfer of presidential power, including by taking up arms against the United States government,” the prosecutor said during his opening statement.
 “They concocted a plan for armed rebellion to shatter a bedrock of American democracy.”

-The defendants are the first among hundreds of people arrested in the Capitol riot to stand trial on seditious conspiracy, a rare Civil War-era charge that calls for up to 20 years behind bars.
-The stakes are high for the Justice Department, which last secured such a conviction at trial nearly 30 years ago, and intends to try two more groups on the charge later this year.
+The five defendants are the first Jan.
+6 defendants to stand trial on the charge of seditious conspiracy, a rare Civil War-era charge that calls for up to 20 years behind bars.
+The stakes are high for the Justice Department, which last secured a seditious conspiracy conviction at trial nearly 30 years ago, and intends to try two more groups on the charge later this year.

-The trial comes as Trump continues to insist, against much evidence, that the 2020 election was stolen from him, and as vocal pushback against the charges filed against those who entered the Capitol continues in some quarters.
-The broader reaction could show how the American public, as well as the jury, sees the attack, nearly two years later.

 “Stewart Rhodes meant no harm to the Capitol that day.
 Stewart Rhodes did not have any violent intent that day,” Rhodes' attorney, Phillip Linder, said.
 “The story the government is trying to tell you today is completely wrong."